- Brand name

 What it looks like

-CILOXAN® Eye Drops is a sterile liquid supplied in a pack containing one 5mL dropper bottle (DROP-TAINER®) with screw cap.
+Ciloxan Eye Drops are a sterile liquid supplied in a pack containing either a 2.5 mL or 5mL dropper bottle (DROP-TAINER®) with a screw cap.

-Tamper evidence is provided with a safety seal the neck area of the bottle.
+Tamper evidence is provided with a safety seal around the neck area of the bottle.

 - Sodium acetate